-- Once the internship has been approved, students will be registered for the zero-unit internship course.
-Students will not receive academic credit for the internship, but it will be reflected on their transcript as a course with P/F grade.
-If a student plans to exempt the internship, they will need to complete the Petition for Course Exemption. - Near the end of the internship, the Career Services Office will request supervisors to complete a Student Performance Evaluation Form.
+• Once the internship has been approved, students will be registered for the zero-unit internship course.
+Students will not receive academic credit for the internship, but it will be reflected on their transcript as a

-• F1 Visa Students: You must apply for Curricular Practical Training (CPT) employment authorization for your summer internship.
+- Near the end of the internship, the Career Services Office will request supervisors to complete a Student Performance Evaluation Form. - F1 Visa Students: You must apply for Curricular Practical Training (CPT) employment authorization for your summer internship.
 CPT authorization is required regardless of the internship being paid or unpaid.
 CPT is only available to F-1 students who have not graduated and who have been enrolled on a full-time basis for one full academic year (i.e. fall and spring.)
 If your degree program requires you to complete a summer internship, you can qualify for CPT.
 Processing CPT may take up to 2 weeks and you cannot begin employment until you receive authorization.
 Guidelines, forms and instructions can be found at the Office of International Education's website.